 This shows a record of your impact and is useful for keeping track of your efforts for those annual awards discussions with your manager.

-Last but not least, I want to thanks the entire Azure Security Center / Azure Defender team who prepared the Ninja Training and the Knowledge Check.
+Last but not least, I want to thank the entire Microsoft Defender for Cloud team who prepared the Ninja Training and the Knowledge Check.

 All the best,

 If you have any questions or feedback, please leave a comment.